jojobear2020/MechaCar_Statistical_Analysis/README.md

 ##  Deliverable 1: Linear Regression to Predict MPG

-* According to the multiple linear regression model vehicle length, ground clearance and Intercept have provided a non-random amount of variance to the mpg values in the dataset.
-This simply means that the vehicle length and ground clearance have a significant impact on the mpg.
-The intercept is statistically significant, which means there are other variables and factors that contribute to the variation in mpg that have not been included in this model.
+* According to the multiple linear regression model vehicle length, ground clearance and Intercept have provided a non-random amount of variance to the mpg values in the dataset - the vehicle length and ground clearance have a significant impact on the mpg.

+* The intercept is statistically significant, which means there are other variables and factors that contribute to the variation in mpg that have not been included in this model.
 These variables may or may not be within this dataset and may still need to be collected or observed.

 * Spoiler angle, AWD and vehicle weight contributes a random amount of variance to this linear model.

-* The p-value of this linear model is 5.35e-11, which is much smaller than the assumed significance level of 0.05%.
-Therefore,it can be stated that there is sufficient evidence to reject our null hypothesis, which means that the slope of this linear model is not zero.
+* The p-value of this linear model is 5.35e-11 and is much smaller than the assumed significance level of 0.05%.
+We can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of this linear model is not zero.

 * From this linear model, the r-squared value is 0.7149 which means that roughly 71% of all mpg predictions will be correct when using this model.
 So it can be stated that this linear model predicts mpg of MechaCar prototypes effectively.

-Adjusted r-squared is 0.6825, which accounts for more factors/degree of error in the model is close to the original r-squared and still shows the model has a high level of effective prediction.
+* Adjusted r-squared is 0.6825, which accounts for more factors/degree of error in the model is close to the original r-squared and still shows the model has a high level of effective prediction.

 ![](https://github.com/jojobear2020/MechaCar_Statistical_Analysis/blob/main/Images/mechacar_mpg_linear_regression.PNG)